SirGoodenough/HA_Blueprints/Scripts/tts_All_Message_Script_Blueprint.md

 * Some Version od TTS Installed on your HA instance
 * You know how to deal with TTS messaging

+## <a name="fields">🗂 Field variables to feed variables from calling automation</a>

+    live_message/name: Live Message
+        This will change the default message on-the-fly
+        required: false

+    live_speaker/name: Live Media Player
+        Change the default media player on-the-fly
+        required: false

 ## 🗂 Input fields